First Time Homebuyers Specialists

-It’s highly recommended that first time homebuyers begin by first pre-qualifying for a loan with a mortgage lender so you can get an estimate of your buying power.
+It’s highly recommended that first time homebuyers begin by first pre-qualifying for a loan with a mortgage lender.
+This way, you can get an estimate of your buying power.
 It is very, very important to figure out how much you can afford on a monthly mortgage payment.

 There are several first-time home buyer programs that you’ve probably never heard of.
 I specialize with first-time homebuyers and will guide you to these programs and help you connect with the appropriate lender who will treat you with fairness, kindness, ethics, integrity and most of all, a fantastic loan product.
 Remember, it only takes one program that suits your needs.

-In an effort to attract first-time home buyers, lenders will sometimes offer several affordable mortgage options, which can help you overcome obstacles that made purchasing a home difficult in the past.
+In an effort to attract first-time home buyers, lenders will sometimes offer several affordable mortgage options.
+The may help you overcome obstacles that made purchasing a home difficult in the past.

-There are programs for borrowers who don’t have a lot of money saved for the down payment and closing costs, have no or a challenging credit history, have quite a bit of long-term debt, or have experienced income irregularities.
+There are programs for borrowers who don’t have a lot of money saved for the down payment and closing costs.
+Or, maybe have a challenging credit history, long-term debt, or have experienced income irregularities.
 For example, many federal agencies such as the Federal Home Loan Mortgage Association, known as Freddie Mac, and the Federal National Mortgage Association, or Fannie Mae, usually offer low down payments to first-time home buyers.

 For more information on financing your first home, call me, Laura Boyajian, for a friendly, no pressure and detailed consultation at no charge to you.